Ever had a concrete bird bath that you want to seal up but you just don’t know which non-toxic ones are out there?

 Gorilla Waterproof Clear Patch & Seal Spray (12 oz.) | Krylon UV-Resistant Clear Gloss Spray Can (11 oz.) |

-You’ll see that I recommend the two sealers above.
 There’s actually a reason why I do so!

-The best part about these two sealers above is that they are CLEAR!
-This means that your bird bath will look exactly the same as you did before, albeit a little more glossy due the waterproof layer.
+This means that your bird bath will look exactly the same as you did before, albeit a little more glossy due to the waterproof layer.

 Clear sealers for bird baths such as these are the best if you have painted some colors underneath too!

-If you used oil-based or latex paint, use the Gorilla Waterproof Spray, if you painted acrylic paint, use the Krylon Spray instead!
+If you used oil-based or latex paint, use the Gorilla Waterproof Spray; if you painted acrylic paint, use the Krylon Spray instead!

-However, if you did not paint your bird bath with any paint, and you are directly applying your sealer onto the concrete brid bath, then you should consider something stronger that can really seep deeper into the concrete and make it waterproof!
+However, if you did not paint your bird bath with any paint, and you are directly applying your sealer onto the concrete bird bath, then you should consider something stronger that can really seep deeper into the concrete and make it waterproof!

-RECOMMENDED for direct application to concrete bird baths: Gorilla Waterproof Patch & Seal Liquid
+RECOMMENDED: Gorilla Waterproof Patch & Seal Liquid

-This concrete sealer by Eco Advance is absolutely amazing due to its low price point for such a huge amount!
+This concrete sealer by Eco Advance is amazing due to its low price point for such a huge amount!
 (16oz).

-The best part about this sealer is that it is absolutely safe for contact with birds, and does its water-repelling job well so that water from the bird bath basin doesn’t damage it!
+The best part about this sealer is that it is absolutely safe for contact with birds and does its water-repelling job well so that water from the bird bath basin doesn’t damage it!

-In fact, while doing research on this, I found that many that don’t seem to work well enough plus they simply don’t mention that they are non-toxic for pets, etc. So I won’t even bother trying them out!
+While researching this, I found that many don’t seem to work well enough, plus they don’t mention that they are non-toxic for pets, etc.

 But with a gallon sprayer, it’s SUPER EASY to apply this sealer!

-You simply need to fill up the gallon sprayer with the liquid, add some water, mix it up, then spray on the surface of your bird bath.
-Leave it to dry, then take it out after a few days to test by spraying some water on it.
+You need to fill up the gallon sprayer with the liquid, add some water, mix it up, then spray on the surface of your bird bath.

 Here’s how the gallon sprayer looks: